wchenshen/Repo1/README.md

 # Repo1
 Repository for code.
-Hello World.This is my first to watch GitHub,every glad.
+Hello World.This is my first to watch GitHub,evry glad.